Rebuilding routines

 What families ask most before booking — every answer is a starting point, not a diagnosis.

-Structured telehealth programs can achieve outcomes comparable to in-person care for many adolescents — often with better attendance.
+Structured telehealth programs can achieve outcomes comparable to in-person care for many adolescents — often with better attendance when commuting is removed.

 We assess safety at intake and include safety planning.
 Immediate emergencies require 911 or 988 — virtual IOP is not a substitute for crisis stabilization.